 Housing rental quartiles

-In Northmead, the 'medium highest group' is the largest quartile, comprising 40% of renting households.
+In Northmead, the 'medium highest group' was the largest quartile, comprising 40% of renting households in 2011.

 Rental payments in Northmead are indicative of its residential role and function and are directly related to the value of residential property.
 When viewed with Household Income data they may also indicate the level of 'housing stress' in the community.

 The quartile method is the most objective method of comparing change in the rental costs of a community over time.

 A detailed explanation of how Housing Rental Payment quartiles are calculated and interpreted is available in specific data notes.